St. Ann & the Holy Trinity Church: Peabody Memorial Organ

 The Peabody Memorial Organ was built by Ernest M. Skinner in 1925.
 It is the third instrument to be installed since the church opened in 1847.
-The organ was designed by Louis Robert and built by Ernest Skinner as his Opus #524, the gift to the church from parishioner and financier George Foster Peabody in memory of his brother.
+The organ was designed by Louis Robert and built by Ernest Skinner as his Opus #524; it was a gift to the church from parishioner and financier George Foster Peabody in memory of his brother.
 The organ comprises 4,718 pipes, ranging from 2 inches to 32 feet in length, as well as 20 chimes and a 61-note celesta.
 In 1999, it was recognized by the Organ Historical Society as "An Historic Instrument of Special Merit" — the musical equivalent of Landmark status.
 It is the largest E.M.
 Skinner organ in New York City.

 Virgil Fox and Louis Vierne, organist at the Cathedral of Notre Dame in Paris, were among the world-famous organists who played the organ in Brooklyn.

 Gregory Eaton, prior Dean of the Brooklyn Chapter of the American Guild of Organists, was the director of music and organist from 1993 to 2014.

 Restoration projects

-In 1979 the New York Landmarks Conservancy, a private, not-for-profit organization started a preservation program for the church called the St. Ann Center for Restoration and Arts.
-Through the program's efforts the chancel was renovated, 64 stained glass windows restored and the exterior fence repaired.
+In 1979 the New York Landmarks Conservancy, a private, not-for-profit organization, started a preservation program for the church called the St. Ann Center for Restoration and Arts.
+Through the program's efforts, the chancel was renovated, 64 stained glass windows restored, and the exterior fence repaired.

-The church received a Sacred Sites Grant of $10,000 for brownstone façade and roof restoration of parish house wing in 2014.
+The church received a Sacred Sites Grant of $10,000 in 2014 for brownstone façade and roof restoration of parish house wing.
 A site visit confirmed that brownstone façade is deteriorated, shedding large sections of projecting trim.
-Roofs are actively leaking and temporarily patched and tarped and wood windows are severely deteriorated.
-The large parish hall wing and formerly fully leased community spaces suffer from active leaks, plaster failure and weather infiltration as a result of the ongoing deterioration of the exterior envelope.
+Roofs are actively leaking and temporarily patched and tarped, and wood windows are severely deteriorated.
+The large parish hall wing and formerly fully leased community spaces suffer from active leaks, plaster failure, and weather infiltration as a result of the ongoing deterioration of the exterior envelope.
 The estimated cost of the restoration of the exterior and interior structures of the building is $6 million.

 Since 2012, The Forum at St. Ann's Arts & Culture Series organizes fundraising events with exhibitions, film screenings, poetry and book readings, panel discussions and concerts for the ongoing restorations.